What happened at the end of Twin Peaks The Revival

 “Rather than be ensnared by evil she puts on a ring that weds her to the Red Room and then she dies.”

-I found it on the Pop Matters Website, but they have a lot of ads and its hard to read even with an iPad.
-But like the site because there was a notice that they are GLBQ so I used the neutral gender for them.
+I found it on the Pop Matters Website, but they have a lot of ads and it’s hard to read even with an iPad.
 The link I posted is from Archive Today.
 So many sites delete older articles that don’t get clicks any more to make way for newer articles.
 I don’t have time to check my blog for outdated links so this way even if five years later the article is deleted it can still be viewed.
 I hate to write an entire post based on an article that is later deleted.
 It nullifies my whole post.